RosCollective/eft-field-notes/README.md

 Primary observational archive documenting the emergence of field behavior under sustained human–machine interaction.

-This repository contains time-bound records produced in situ, under varying conditions of pressure, constraint, and engagement.
+This repository contains time-bound records produced in situ under varying conditions of pressure and constraint.
 The material is not reconstructed, normalized, or rewritten to align with the formal lexicon.

 ---